hotrodorm/hotrod/hotrod-project/docs/quick-docs/hello-world/creating-a-new-project.md

 ### Packaging the Application for Deployment into Production

-Now, that the application is tested we can package it for a production deployment.
+Now that the application is tested we can package it for a production deployment.
 Run:

 ```bash
 mvn clean package